-1. Focus on trust
+1. Focus on Building Trust with Affiliate Partners

 If there’s one thing that makes up the foundation of any strong relationship, it’s trust.
 It can make or break a relationship, and it can either attract or dissuade high-quality affiliates.